radixdlt/scrypto-challenges/3-lending/credit-lender/examples/credit-lender/scrypto/credit-lender/ReadMe.md

 resim set-default-account $account4 $privatekey4
 resim call-method $component close_loan 1,$borrower_receipt 100,$xrd
 ```
 Lets check the lending pool to make sure the orginal loan amount of 100 $XRD was returned plus the fee.
-The lending pool was at 7190 $XRD, plus 100 $xrd from the orginal loan, plus 0.00855 $XRD, which equals 7209.00855.
+The lending pool was at 7190 $XRD, plus 100 $xrd from the orginal loan, plus 0.00855 $XRD fee, which equals 7209.00855.

 ```
 resim show $component